 There is no such thing as a jet lag cure as it is not a disease.
 However, the symptoms of can be treated using a treatment pack, which includes a hormone that the body produces naturally in the evenings to instruct the brain to sleep.
 This can help with some of the most common symptoms and makes it easier for the body to adjust to the new time zone.

 Yes.
 Treatment packs to avoid jet lag symptoms are available to purchase online at euroClinix after completing an online consultation.
+To purchase the jet lag treatment pack online safely it must first be prescribed.
+You don't have to see your GP to get the prescription, just fill in the free simple online consultation form.
 This is to determine whether the treatment pack to avoid jet lag will be effective and safe for you to take.
 If your order is approved by one of our doctors, you will be issued a prescription which will be dispatched from a registered pharmacy for free next day delivery so that you can take your medication with you on your holiday.